-There are many elements that come into play when building an end to end application as an IoT developer.
-The IoT chain consists of hardware, embedded firmware, wireless communication, cloud integrations and security just to name a few.
+There are many elements that come into play when building an end-to-end application as an IoT developer.
+The IoT chain consists of hardware, embedded firmware, wireless communication, cloud integrations, and security just to name a few.
 Unfortunately, the quality of an IoT application is as good as its weakest link.
-When bringing an IoT solution to market, you need to understand the full IoT chain.
+When bringing an IoT solution to the market, you need to understand the full IoT chain.

 Find out about the 5 cellular IoT lessons I wish I knew when I embarked on my IoT journey.